Tim Kennedy (fighter): Tim Kennedy military record controversy

 In July 2025, Kennedy came under investigation after admitting he had misrepresented his military record, specifically by implying he received a Bronze Star with Valor he was never awarded.

 On July 9, 2025, Kennedy acknowledged that he had “directly or indirectly” suggested he earned the valor distinction, stating: "That is not true, and there is no excuse for it."
 He clarified that while he did receive a Bronze Star, it was for meritorious service rather than combat valor.

 Following his admission, the Maryland National Guard and the Pentagon confirmed that a formal investigation had been launched, announced on July 10, 2025.
 Officials emphasized that integrity is a core value of the military and that any misrepresentation of awards is taken seriously.
 Potential consequences could include disciplinary action or the loss of Kennedy's Special Forces tab.

 On July 11, 2025, Yahoo!
 Sports reported that Kennedy's case had drawn significant attention not only for his personal misstatement but also for what it represented within the broader veteran community.
 Kennedy, who has built a large public profile as a military advocate, entrepreneur, and media personality, was highlighted as part of the “Vet Bro” influencer culture—veterans who leverage their service into public credibility and commercial ventures.

 Kennedy has publicly apologized and accepted responsibility for the misrepresentation, though critics argue that even minor exaggerations of service records can undermine trust, particularly when amplified through large online followings and connections to government recruitment campaigns.
 As of mid-July 2025, the investigation remained ongoing and his standing within the Special Forces community was uncertain.

 Tim Kennedy business controversy

-In October 2025 an article titled "The Green Beret Who Couldn't Shoot Straight" was published by Texas Monthly.
+In October 2025, an article titled "The Green Beret Who Couldn't Shoot Straight" was published by Texas Monthly.
 The article's author, Michael Sierra-Arevalo, referenced two lawsuits against Tim himself and one of his many businesses, Apogee Cedar Park.
-Furthermore, it references current Director of National Intelligence, Tulsi Gabbard, as a mentor for Mr Kennedy's Apogee Strong program.
+Furthermore, it references former Director of National Intelligence, Tulsi Gabbard, as a mentor for Mr Kennedy's Apogee Strong program.
 After a request was submitted to Apogee Strong, DNI Gabbard's name was removed.
 The same article also highlights connections between Apogee Strong and a far-right activist Jack Donovan.
-While there is no indication Tim himself was aware of the issues referenced in Sierra-Arevalo's article it does not bode well for his business reputation given the numerous recent negative press releases.